raizyr/ha-addons-edge/cloudflared/README.md

 [Cloudflare Self-Serve Subscription Agreement][cloudflare-sssa] when using this add-on.

 ## WARNING!
-THIS IS AN EDGE VERSION!
+THIS IS AN EDGE VERSION

 This Home Assistant Add-ons repository contains edge builds of add-ons.
 Edge builds add-ons are based upon the latest development version.